PalMod: PALette MODification for fighting games.

 PalMod has a bunch of features and options: read up on those here.

 Some games uses a lot of intertwined palettes (such as MvC2 Juggernaut's power-up glow palettes) that are applied to a base sprite.
-If you keep the "Process Supplement Palettes" option checked under PalMod's Settings : : Advanced Setings menu, PalMod will try to handle all these for you automatically for MBTL, MSH, MSHvSF, MvC, MvC2, SFIII:NG, SFIII:2I, SFIII:3S (Arcade), UNICLR, and XMvSF.
+If you keep the "Process Supplement Palettes" option checked under PalMod's Settings : : Advanced Setings menu, PalMod will try to handle all these for you automatically for COTA, MBTL, MSH, MSHvSF, MvC, MvC2, SFIII:NG, SFIII:2I, SFIII:3S (Arcade), UNICLR, and XMvSF.
 If you want to change them yourself, a great guide to those MvC2 supplemental palettes can be found here.
 If you don't modify those - or don't let PalMod modify those for you - the character may flash in game when they use mismatched palettes.

 Program Functions